dgruninger97/Project/docs/notebook.md

 Design 1: This document addressed all of the use cases;  except for use case 2 and use case 5.
 Specifically, it attempted to address all the use cases at once by addressing the primary functionality in one iteration.
-The author ended up modifying both of their reference architectures, and by also instantiating a sequence diagram to go over the workflow of a user purchasing coffee, displaying what elements of the system would be respoonsible for what actions.
+The author ended up modifying both of their reference architectures, and by also instantiating a sequence diagram to go over the workflow of a user purchasing coffee, displaying what elements of the system would be respoonsible for what actions regarding the use cases.
 Additionally, a domain model was instantiated in order to display what nouns would be involved in solving the primary functionality, including the use cases, of the system.This was able to handle UC1, UC3, and UC4.
 However, UC2 and UC5 still remained unaddressed.